meltyourface/blank/posts/Herbal-traditions/Magical-Properties-and-Uses-of-Sage-Mugwort-and-Lavender/index.md

 **Folklore**: Sage has a long history of association with wisdom and knowledge.
 The ancient Greeks believed that Sage could enhance memory and cognitive function.
 Additionally, it has long been utilized in various cultures as a means of warding off evil spirits and protecting against negative energy.

-Spiritual Associations: Sage is linked to the element of Earth and the planet Jupiter.
+**Spiritual Associations**: Sage is linked to the element of Earth and the planet Jupiter.
 It is often used to invoke wisdom, spiritual growth, and success in magical workings.

 2. Mugwort (Artemisia vulgaris)